ibm-cloud-docs/Backup/install-backup-client-linux.md

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}.
 From the Navigational menu, select **Classic Infrastructure**.
 2. Select **Devices** > **Device List** from the main menu to see the list of available server devices.
 3. Find the device for which you purchased the {{site.data.keyword.backup_notm}} service, and make a note of its public IP address.
    - This IP address is to be used when you log in to the device from the command line.
-In the command that is shown in Step 5, replace <publicIpAddress> with the actual public IP address.
+In the command that is shown in Step 5, replace `<publicIpAddress>` with the actual public IP address.
 4. Click Passwords to display the Password manager, and see the user names and the passwords that are associated with the account.
 5. Log in to the target device by entering the following command from the command line.
-    ```
+    ```zsh
     ssh <user name>@<publicIpAddress>
     ```
     {: pre}